xapian/xapian/xapian-core/docs/valueranges.rst

 Introduction
 ============

-The ``Xapian::ValueRangeProcessor`` was introduced in Xapian 1.0.0.
+The ``Xapian::ValueRangeProcessor`` class was introduced in Xapian 1.0.0.
 It provides a powerful and flexible way to parse range queries in the users' query string.